 How do I get my states school or district NCES ID codes, how about for new schools?

 You can find a school or district ID code by using the locators.
 The easiest way to do this is by typing in the city, state, and the first word from the school name.
-The NCES School ID is a 12 digit code, the first 7 digits of this code are the NCES District ID.
-The data on the locator are from the 2008-09 school year.
-There is also a list of 2009-10 schools and 2009-10 districts for those schools that were reported as new on the 2009-10 preliminary files.
+The NCES School ID is a 12 digit code, and the first 7 digits of this code are the NCES District ID.

 What should I look for in my edit report?

 There are really several edit reports; each one is specifically designed to help us get your data into the CCD system as accurately and efficiently as possible for us and with as little extra involvement as possible for you.
 The first report we send you is the State Data Summary.
 This is created as soon as we have translated your data submission into a standard format and is sent by e-mail so that you should have it within a few days of our receiving your files.
 You should immediately look to see whether the totals we show for your state are what you would expect them to be.
 In this way we can catch any systemic problems before going too far with processing.
 These problems can often be corrected with a phone call.

 In the same package we send a Match Report which alerts you to records which our computer can't figure out what to do with, such as schools which were on the file last year and have disappeared without a trace.
 We ask you to confirm or correct the status of these schools and agencies so that we can properly account for them.

 After we have established a firm file, we then run a report that highlights records containing data outside of expected ranges.
 (You may have already run this report if have elected to use our edit program.)
 These often turn out to be O.K., but even if they are we have an obligation to show our reviewers and our data users that we have confirmed them.
 Of course, there are also real errors that are found and corrected through this process.